tomwbond/levystag/script.md

 *The witches cackle, while the other characters cheer for Hamlet.
 The magical duel ends in a flurry of laughter and exaggerated applause.*

+# **Act 3: The Enchanted Chase**

+*The mystical forest shimmers, the air thick with enchantment.
+The Witches huddle together, cackling as they prepare their next spell.
+Hamlet and the other characters stand wary, expecting more mischief.*

+**First Witch:**
+“Our final test, both grand and sly,
+A chase of shadows ‘neath the sky!”

+**Second Witch:**
+“Run you must, swift and spry,
+For whoever is caught will say goodbye!”

+*The Witches conjure a fog that rolls across the stage, filling the scene with an eerie atmosphere.
+Queen Titania steps forward, watching the Witches with suspicion.*

+**Queen Titania:**
+“What game is this you weave tonight?
+A chase of shadows, a foolish plight!”

+**Second Witch:**
+“A chase it is, and here’s the trick,
+You run through fog, and we’ll play quick!”

+**Hamlet:**
+*Groaning*
+“Oh dear, another game to play,
+But mark me, I’ll not run away!”

+**Sir Toby Belch:**
+*Chuckling*
+“A chase?
+I’m game!
+But after this,
+A drink or two would bring us bliss!”

+**Sir John Falstaff:**
+“Run?
+Nay, I’ve not the legs for flight—
+But give me ale, and I’ll fight all night!”

+*The Witches flick their wrists, and the fog thickens.
+They create enchanted illusions—trickster copies of the characters, all running in different directions.
+Confusion ensues as everyone tries to chase or flee the illusions.*

+**Hamlet:**
+*Swatting at an illusion*
+“By my sword, is this real or fake?
+I chase, but phantoms I cannot take!”

+**Malvolio:**
+*Tripping over an illusion*
+“Enough of this—where is the end?
+I refuse to run or bend!”

+**Queen Titania:**
+“Ah, but the forest plays its tricks,
+This chase is worse than politics!”

+*As the chase unfolds, everyone runs in circles, sometimes colliding with each other, sometimes swiping at thin air.
+The Witches watch from the side, laughing gleefully.
+Malvolio trips, Sir Toby stumbles, and Falstaff lazily ambles behind, clearly uninterested in running.*

+**First Witch:**
+“A chase that spins, a merry race,
+Who will win?
+Who’ll lose the pace?”

+**Second Witch:**
+“We make it end with a simple call,
+The one who stumbles last, shall fall!”

+*At this moment, Hamlet accidentally trips and falls into Sir Toby, who in turn knocks into Malvolio.
+The others all fall over in a comedic heap.
+The Witches cackle with glee.*

+**First Witch:**
+“Aha!
+We have our winners clear,
+The ones who fell are done, I fear!”

+**Hamlet:**
+*Laughing, as he untangles himself*
+“Well, I am bested, fair and true,
+But mark me—next time, I’ll outrun you!”

+**Malvolio:**
+*Dusting himself off, with a huff*
+“This is absurd—I’ll play no more,
+You’ve won the game, now show the door!”

+*As the fog lifts, the Witches gesture grandly, ending the chase and returning the scene to normal.*

+**Sir Toby Belch:**
+“Well, that was fun!
+But now I seek,
+A drink or two, for this tired cheek!”

+**Sir John Falstaff:**
+*Nods in agreement*
+“Aye, drink we shall, to end this farce,
+For running isn’t suited to this arse!”

+*The characters, laughing and groaning, walk off to rest after the chaos of the enchanted chase.
+The Witches watch them leave, still giggling to themselves, their mischief complete.*